Author, Mike Smith

-Getting the best rate on your international money transfer
+Getting the best exchange rate

-On a transfer of say £50,000, if the rate moved against you by only 0.5%, it would cost you an extra £250.
+On a transfer of say £50,000, if the exchange rate moved against you by only 0.5%, it would cost you an extra £250.

-Moves of that magnitude are a daily occurrence.
+Moves of that magnitude happen almost daily.

-You can see why timing is critical.
+You can see why deciding when to exchange your money is critical.

-I haven’t come across too many customers that have the time or inclination to watch exchange rates all day.
+However, most people don’t have the time or inclination to watch exchange rates all day.

 Nor do they can the knowledge or confidence to know when to lock-in a rate.

 It’s why you might find it helpful to get some guidance.